libxml-raku/LibXML-raku/doc/Item.md

 DESCRIPTON
 ==========

-LibXML::Item is a role performed by LibXML::Namespace and LibXML::Node.
+LibXML::Item is a role performed by LibXML::Namespace and LibXML::Node based classes.

 This is a containing role for XPath queries with may return either namespaces or other nodes.